Theano/libgpuarray/doc/why.rst

 * Have a n dimensional array.
     * Otherwise, not all project can reuse it.
 And you never know when you will need more dimensions.
-* Support many data type (int, float, double).
+* Support many data types (int, float, double).
     * Otherwise, we are limited in what we can do with it.
 * Support strided view, c and f memory layout
-    * This lower memory usage and memory copy.
-A scare resource on GPU.
+    * This lowers memory usage and memory copies.
+A scarce resource on GPU.
     * You never know which memory layout is the best for your future need.
 * Be compatible with CUDA and OpenCL
     * You never know the future.
 Also, this make it possible to support other future language.